Frequently Asked Questions

 The first super trampoline was created in 1981 by Canadian Olympic Team Coach Dave Ross.
 Unavailable to the US market, MaxAir Trampolines is the first American company to manufacture and distribute super trampolines in the USA.
 We use high-end quality components designed for the finest commercial grade high-performance trampoline on the market to date.
 We guarantee you will jump higher on our super tramps than any other production trampoline found on the planet!

-A fly bed and a string bed are interchangeable.
+A fly bed and a string bed are interchangeable terms for the same type of Class 3 bounce mat.
 We build them using 2-string construction, which leaves small openings in the mat that resemble a web.
-Combined with the most powerful springs on the market, this construction provides optimal bounce, height, and performance for elite athletes.
+Combined with the most powerful springs on the market, this construction provides optimal bounce, height, and performance for elite athletes and the most active of families.

 This all depends on how you’ll use the trampoline.
 If you’ll be doing off-axis twists and flips, we recommend the Super Quad.
 This trampoline provides snowboarders, skiers, wakeboarders, skateboarders, motocross, bmx, and other action sport athletes the width and surface area needed to perform these maneuvers.
 Additionally, the Super Quad has self-centering technology built into the design, allowing you to remain in the “sweet” spot of the trampoline to string together multiple tricks.